Louisiana Personal Injury Attorney

 Similarly, if you sustain injuries in a slip and fall accident, you should report your injury to the premises owner or manager as soon as possible.
 You should also make sure that the manager completes an incident report documenting how the accident occurred and the injuries you sustained.

 When it comes to asserting a Louisiana personal injury claim, accurate and complete documentation is key.
-The team of Louisiana personal injury attorneys and legal professionals at Stewart J. Guss Personal Injury Attorneys can obtain all of the necessary documentation to help you achieve success in your case.
+The team of Louisiana personal injury attorneys and legal professionals at Stewart J Guss, Injury Accident Lawyers can obtain all of the necessary documentation to help you achieve success in your case.

 Seeking Initial Medical Treatment